AlekseyShvartsGD/messenger/README.md

 **For windows**

-If you didn't install packages, that was used on that python script, then launch command prompt then type the command that was in the 2nd method for linux.
+If you didn't install packages, that was used on that python script, then launch command prompt and type the following command that was on the 2nd method for linux.